Atomic Runner Chelnov

-Atomic Runner Chelnov is a Japanese runner arcade video game developed and published by Data East in 1988.
+Atomic Runner Chelnov is an arcade side-scrolling shooter platform video game developed and published by Data East in 1988.
+It was ported to the Sega Genesis in 1992, and the Sharp X68000 in 1993.
+In the game, the player takes the role of Chelnov, a coal miner who miraculously survives the malfunction and explosion of a nuclear power plant.
+Chelnov's body gains superhuman abilities due to the massive amount of radiation given off by the explosion, and a secret organization seeks to harness those abilities for its own evil purposes.
+Chelnov must battle and defeat the secret organization using his newfound abilities.

 Gameplay

 The player controls Chelnov's movements with the eight-way joystick, and the three buttons to attack, jump, or turn around.
 Six types of weapons can be obtained during the game: laser, fire rings, boomerangs, spike bola balls, spike ball whip, missiles.
 By collecting power-ups you can improve Chelnov's attack power, rapid-firing capability, attack range or jumping height.

 The game is a forced side-scrolling game where the screen continually scrolls to the left at a constant speed unless the player is fighting a boss, in which the screen will stop scrolling.
 Chelnov will continue to run with the screen even if the player lets go of the joystick.
 Though the player can move to the left or right of the scrolling screen by entering the corresponding direction on the joystick, it is impossible to stop or move backwards except when fighting a boss (Chelnov can turn backwards while jumping).
 The main character's sprite animation is highly detailed and smooth for its time, comparable to the level of Karateka and the early Prince of Persia games.
 The ending screen appears when the player finishes all seven levels of the game.